BillyBunn/data-structures-and-algorithms/code-challenges/401/fizzBuzzTree/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

+As my partner (Jason Burns) and I visualized the problem domain, we knew we needed to "look" at each node in the tree and replace the value with "Fizz", "Buzz", or "FizzBuzz", depending on its divisibility.

+We opted for a depth-first traversal of the tree to look at each node—though a breadth-first traversal would've worked as well, we thought pulling in the `Queue` class and methods was just one more step we didn't need (also, recursive functions are fun).

+We wrote a helper function called `traverseChange` within our algorithm

+For handling any thrown errors in the process, I used a try/catch to call our recursive helper function.
+I did this because there were a couple different errors I wanted to throw in the function _and_ the helper function within.
+(Note that the try/catch isn't on the whiteboard)

+### Tests
+The main things I wanted to test for were:
+* **"Happy Path"**
+  - the function returns the tree with values replaced, as expected

+* **Expected failure**
+  - if the function is invoked without a tree as a parameter, should throw an error
+  - if any non-number values are found in the tree, shuold throw an error

+* **Edge cases**
+  - if there are no values to replace, it returns the original tree

 ### The Big O
 #### Time
 The time efficiency of this algorithm depends on the size of the input (the tree).